portugueslab/flammkuchen/README.rst

 Main feature
 ------------
-The primary feature of deepdish is its ability to save and load all kinds of data as HDF5.
+The primary feature of flammkuchen (ex deepdish) is its ability to save and load all kinds of data as HDF5.
 It can save any Python data structure, offering the same ease of use as pickling or `numpy.save <http://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html>`__.
 However, it improves by also offering:

 - Interoperability between languages (HDF5 is a popular standard)
 - Easy to inspect the content from the command line (using ``h5ls`` or our specialized tool ``ddls``)
 - Highly compressed storage (thanks to a PyTables backend)
-- Native support for scipy sparse matrices and pandas ``DataFrame``, ``Series`` and ``Panel``
+- Native support for scipy sparse matrices and pandas ``DataFrame`` and ``Series``
 - Ability to partially read files, even slices of arrays

 An example: